mtgpublic/infinitode-dqseq/README.md

 This repository stores a large number of Top Dailyquest Bonus Sequences to help players complete tasks more easily or consistently secure top positions on the leaderboard.

+## 🔗 Link

+This repository is exclusively published on GitHub and the Infinitode Chinese Community.

+Infinitode喝奶茶2群群号1020322961。

 ## 🚀 Getting Started

 Using the sequence is very simple.
 Before that, however, make sure you have a good understanding of infinitode daily quests and are clear on the following points.